ruggedy/blackjack/README.md

 ## Current Features
-Players can Hit,
+- Players can Hit
-Players can split their deck if they have only 2 cards to create a new deck players can stick(typo as "stack" in app) players can restart the game.
+- Players can split their deck if they have only 2 cards to create a new deck
+- players can stick(typo as "stack" in app)
+- players can restart the game.

 ## WIP
-introduce betting chips based on user plays. improve dealer AI. introduce Double down. introduce rule to only allow deck split on pairs as well as deck size limit
+- introduce betting chips based on user plays.
+- improve dealer AI.
+- introduce Double down.
+- introduce rule to only allow deck split on pairs as well as deck size limit